 In the past couple of weeks, we have been covering a lot of topics involving translation and localization, as well as internationalization and globalization.
-Now it’s time to put all the things we covered to good use.
-Is there a better way to cover the benefits of localization than discussing the one thing which is viewed as the first, and most important thing, for any company – its website?
-If you want to find out how localizing your website can change your business for better, keep on reading!
+Now it’s time to put all the things we have covered to good use.
+Is there a better way to cover the benefits of localization than discussing the one thing that is viewed as the first, and the most important thing for any company – its website?
+If you want to find out how localizing your website can change your business for the better, keep on reading!

 Looking at the millions of websites out there, it is clear to see that English has been the dominant language on the World Wide Web since the very dawn of the internet.
 However, things have been changing drastically, as more and more people gain access to the internet around the world.

 Looking at the current situation, these are the top ten languages used on the internet: